Cherif Karamoko: Padova

 Karamoko was put in a reception center in Battaglia Terme in the Province of Padua, after arriving til Calabria.
 He started in school to learn the language and was training all the time to get fit.
 During a tournament between refugees in the reception center, he was named the best player of the tournament and was later reported to the youth sector of various teams, including Calcio Padova.
 In May 2018, Karamoko got a trial with Padova.
 He then began training with the Primavera team, but due to the rules, he was not able to play for eight months.
 He was only training, until the paperwork was sorted and he was then registered on 15 February 2019.

 Karamoko got his debut for the Primavera one day later, on 16 February 2019.
 On 11 May 2019, he was summoned to the first team and got his Serie B debut for Padova against Livorno, when he came on from the bench with one minute left in the last game of the 2019–20 season.

 In 2019–20, he was on the bench for Padova in seven games, without making any appearances.
 To get some more playing time, Karamoko was loaned out to Serie D club U.S. Adriese in January 2020 for the rest of the season.
 Karamoko made five league appearances for the club before returning to Padova in the summer of 2020.

 However, after returning, Karamoko's provisional residence permit expired, preventing him from playing and he left Padova in the summer.

 Later career

 In November 2021, Karamoko joined Italian Eccellenza club US Arcella.
 In the summer 2022, he moved to fellow league club FC Spinea 1966.
+Ahead of the 2023–24, Karamoko moved to Unione Cadoneghe.

+In the summer 2024, Karamoko moved to fellow Eccellenza club US Arcella.
+On December 8, 2024, he returned to Unione Cadoneghe.